Elisabeth Lutyens: Works

-In 1945, William Walton was able to repay the service Clark had rendered him in relation to the premiere of his Viola Concerto in 1929.
+In 1945 William Walton was able to repay the service Clark had rendered him in relation to the premiere of his Viola Concerto in 1929.
+(Note: When the intended soloist, Lionel Tertis, bowed out before the premiere, Clark sent the score to Paul Hindemith, who agreed at short notice to replace Tertis.)
 Lutyens approached Walton for an introduction to Muir Mathieson with a view to getting some film music work.
 He readily agreed to pass on her name, but he went a step further: He invited her to write any work she liked, then dedicate it to him, and he would pay her £100 sight unseen.
 The work she wrote was The Pit.
 Edward Clark conducted The Pit at the 1946 ISCM Festival in London, along with her Three Symphonic Preludes.

 She found success in 1947 with a cantata setting Arthur Rimbaud's poem Ô saisons, Ô châteaux.
 The BBC refused to perform it at the time because the soprano range was thought to go beyond the bounds of the possible, but the BBC was nevertheless the organisation that gave first performances to many of her works from the 1940s to the 1950s.
 Her work in this period included incidental music for a number of poetry readings, such as Esmé Hooton's Zoo in 1956.
 The BBC began playing her music again when her friend William Glock became Director of Music.
 Lutyens is remembered for her intolerance of her better-known contemporaries among English composers including Vaughan Williams, Holst, Ireland and Bax.
 She dismissed them as "the cowpat school" in a lecture she gave at the Dartington International Summer School in the 1950s, disparaging their "folky‐wolky melodies on the cor anglais".